 There was no significant correlation between PFD Response Time and PFD Accuracy, but there was a significant correlation between OZ Response Time and OZ Accuracy, r (58) = .353, p < .01.
 These findings suggest the participant familiarity of the PFD resulted in accuracy scores unrelated to response time, compared to the participants unaccustomed with the OZ display where longer response times manifested in greater understanding of the OZ display.

 PFD Response Time and PFD Accuracy were not correlated with pilot flight hours, which was not expected.
 It was thought that increased experience would translate into faster and more accurate assessment of the aircraft stimuli.
 OZ Response Time and OZ Accuracy were also not correlated with pilot flight hours, but this was expected.
 This was consistent with previous research that observed novice operators performing as well as experienced professional pilots on dynamic flight tasks with the OZ display.
 A demographic questionnaire and a feedback survey were included in the trial.
 An equivalent three-quarters majority of participants rated the PFD as “easy” and the OZ as “confusing”, yet performance accuracy and response times between the two displays were not operationally different.

 Scholarly Commons Citation

 Baker, Erik Reese, "Comparative Analysis of Conventional Electronic and OZ Concept Displays for Aircraft Energy Management" (2017).
-PhD Dissertations and Master's Theses.
+Doctoral Dissertations and Master's Theses.
 352.